joelcarlson/joelcarlson.github.io/_posts/2015-08-18-CentreScale.md

 ![center](/figs/CentreScale/plot6.png)

-The difference is extremely small, but exists, and is statistically significant.
+The difference is extremely small (around 0.4%), but it exists and is statistically significant.

 ##Conclusion

-As we saw, centering and scaling the data the proper actually, for this dataset, leads to a tiny, but statistically significant **increase** in the mean accuracy of the svm models.
-I'm surprised, I thought it was going to be the other way around!
+As we saw, centering and scaling the data the proper way actually, for this dataset, leads to a tiny but statistically significant **increase** in the mean accuracy of the svm models.
+I have to admit to being surpised, I expected the opposite result!
 It would be interesting to see how the size of the dataset, and number of variables in the model impact this difference.

-Of course, this was no fully rigorous test, but I think this adds to the evidence that you should always center and scale your training and test data separately (not least because it's the correct way!).
+Of course, this was no fully rigorous test, but I do think it adds to the evidence that you should always center and scale your training and test data separately (not least because it's the correct way!).